Faisal-Abdo/Asteroid-Tracker-Springboot/README.md

 # 🌠 Asteroid Tracker

-**Asteroid Tracker** is a high-performance web app that fetches real-time asteroid data 🌍🚀, analyzing **potentially hazardous objects, closest approaches, and fastest-moving asteroids** to provide a clear, data-driven overview of near-Earth objects.
+**Asteroid Tracker** is a high-performance web app that fetches real-time asteroid data from NASA 🌍🚀, analyzing **potentially hazardous objects, closest approaches, and fastest-moving asteroids** to provide a clear, data-driven overview of near-Earth objects.

 ## 🚀 Features